-The release of a lien may be executed on the prescribed release of lien space located on the certificate of title, a Prescribed Form for Release of Lien, Form VTR-266, or a letter on company letterhead stating that the lien has been paid (must be signed and dated).
+The release of a lien may be executed on the prescribed release of lien space located on the certificate of title, a Prescribed Form for Release of Lien (Form VTR-266), or a letter on company letterhead stating that the lien has been paid (must be signed and dated).
 The letter must contain the description of the vehicle or the certificate of title/document number.
+All release of liens must be original.
 All release of lien forms must be signed by the lienholder or show the lienholder's name and be signed by the lienholder's agent if the lien is recorded in a company name.